 When I became publisher of Alaska magazine and got to know the state, I quickly discovered it’s a fabulous place to experience, live, and visit.
 I’m thrilled that I can use my two decades of experience working with local, regional, and national media brands to drive marketing and advertising results for Alaska’s regional and statewide travel and tourism partners.
 Together we can share authentic Alaska with the world.

-Alaska “bit” me fourteen years ago and wouldn’t let go.
-As the owner of Wild Departures, I run wildlife-viewing trips throughout the state because bears (polar and grizzly) are kind of my thing, and I think everyone should see these stunning animals at least once in their lifetime.
+Alaska “bit” me 18 years ago on my first visit, and I’ve been editing, writing, and shooting for the magazine for 11 years and counting.
+I keep my eye on all the wild things from our home’s perfect perch atop a cliff in Kodiak.
+And, as the owner of Wild Departures, I also run wildlife-viewing trips throughout the state, because bears (polar and grizzly) are kind of my thing, and I think everyone should see these stunning animals at least once in their lifetime.
 I’ve been to every national park in Alaska multiple times, with the exception of Kobuk Valley.

 Steven Merritt: Art Director